Robertfarb/whiteboarding-curriculum/application-materials/cover-letter/cover-letter.md

 5. What makes you a good candidate?

 ## Get Organized
-Based on the research you’ve done in Phase 0, make an outline and list what you want to emphasize in each paragraph.
+Based on the research you’ve done, make an outline and list what you want to emphasize in each paragraph.
 Your cover letter should include:

 * An awesome opening paragraph that introduces who you are and why you are interested in the company.
 * One to two paragraphs showcasing your skills and background that would make you a good fit for the company.